xuyxu/Clustering/README.md

 	- No structure priori.
 - **DBSCAN (Density-Based Spatial Clustering of Application with Noise)**
 	- Starting with pre-selected core objects, DBSCAN extends each cluster based on the connectivity between data points;
+	- DBSCAN takes noisy data into consideration, hence robust to outliers;
+	- Choosing good parameters can be hard without prior knowledge;

 ## 2. Subspace Clustering Algorithms
 - **Subspace K-means**